xixels-protocol/document/protocol/intro.md

 A Degas program usually consists of two parts: server-side program and client-side program.

 The server-side program is a Kubernetes image and runs in a Kubernetes container on the Leader Node.
-The Server-side program can provide JSON RPC and Message Service services, and can also access these services of other Degas.
+The Server-side program can provide JSON RPC and Message Service services, and can also access the services of other Degas.
 The Leader Node also provides database services for the server-side program.

 The client-side program is a program that runs on the Client.
 The client-side program is built on the Xixels game engine, and access the RPC and Message services provided by the Server-side program.

-For more information about Degas, please refer to [here]().
+For more information about Degas, please refer to [here](/protocol/degas.md).

 ## 1.4 Client